Layr-Labs/eigenlayer-middleware/docs/README.md

 ##### Quorums

 A quorum is a grouping and configuration of specific kinds of stake that an AVS considers when interacting with operators.
 When operators register for an AVS, they select one or more quorums within the AVS to register for.
+Depending on its configuration, each quorum evaluates a specific subset of the operator's restaked tokens and uses this to determine a specific weight for the operator for that quorum.
+This weight is ultimately used to determine when an AVS has reached consensus.

 The purpose of having a quorum is that an AVS can customize the makeup of its security offering by choosing which kinds of stake/security it would like to utilize.

 As an example, an AVS might want to support primarily native ETH stakers.
 It would do so by configuring a quorum to only weigh operators that control shares belonging to the native eth strategy (defined in the core contracts).

 The Owner initializes quorums in the `RegistryCoordinator`, and may configure them further in both the `RegistryCoordinator` and `StakeRegistry` contracts.
+When quorums are initialized, they are assigned a unique, sequential quorum number.

+*Note:* For the most part, quorum numbers are passed between contracts as `bytes` arrays containing an ordered list of quorum numbers.
+However, when storing lists of quorums in state (and for other operations), these `bytes` arrays are converted to bitmaps using the [`BitmapUtils` library][bitmaputils-lib].

 ##### Strategies and Stake